042803/ccontainers/README.md

 - Built-in and user-defined comparator support for sorting and searching
 - Range operations: fill, set, search, and conditional deletion
 - Unit, stress, and performance test suites
-- Clean, modular structure with clear separation between headers and implementations
+- Clean, modular structure, easy to modify and adapt as needed
 ## Roadmap

 Planned features include: